ddadekunle/dockerized-node-portfolio/README.md

 ## 📝 License

-MIT — use, fork, deploy, or adapt freely.
+MIT — use, fork, deploy, or adapt freely